DucCuong12/Project-Hust-Web/README.md

 ## Credits

 - Thanks Long Lo for his team's README file, this file was likely a "clone" to their file.
-- Documents from (https://react-bootstrap.github.io/) helps us a lot on our coding process.